OguzhanUncu/AUTOMATED_HOUSE_PRICE_PREDICTION/README.md

 * There are two different csv files, train and test.

-* House prices are NaN in the test dataset, and we are expected to estimate these values.
+* House prices are NaN in the test dataset and we are expected to estimate these values.

 ## Variables